Resilient Ethernet Protocol

 Follow these guidelines when configuring REP:

-• We recommend that you begin by configuring one port and then configure contiguous ports to minimize the number of segments and the number of blocked ports.
+• We recommend starting with one port and then configuring contiguous ports to minimize both the number of segments and blocked ports.

-• If more than two ports in a segment fail when no external neighbors are configured, one port goes into a forwarding state for the data path to help maintain connectivity during configuration.
+• If more than two ports in a segment fail and no external neighbors are configured, one port transitions to a forwarding state to maintain connectivity for the data path during configuration.

 In the show interfaces rep command output, the Port Role for this port shows as “Fail Logical Open”; the Port Role for the other failed port shows as “Fail No Ext Neighbor”.
 When the external neighbors for the failed ports are configured, the ports go through the alternate port state transitions and eventually go to an open state or remain as the alternate port, based on the alternate port selection mechanism.